dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 Visual Studio hive.
 This will replace the base installed version.
 Once it's installed, you'll see it marked as "Experimental" in Tools > Extensions and Updates to indicate you're running your experimental version.
-You can uninstall your version and go back to the "real" version choosing your version and clicking Uninstall.
+You can uninstall your version and go back to the originally installed version by choosing your version and clicking Uninstall.

 # Contributing